 I recently got back from a three-month-long trip, backpacking Southeast Asia.
-I had the time of my life.
+Over the course of that quarter of a year, I had the time of my life.
 Starting in Thailand, I made a loop around all the larger countries and ended in Singapore.
 Each day brought something new to explore, take a picture of, or eat (or… all the above, sometimes).
 Backpacking Southeast Asia was equal parts challenging, eye-opening, and amazing, and I learned a lot while traveling, both about Asia and myself.
 I experienced things that are truly once in a lifetime and gained a deeper appreciation for travel.
 I’ve come to the opinion that everyone should take a backpacking trip, and I’ve compiled a list to explain why.

 It’s no surprise that different countries are, well, different.
 They have different cultures, different customs, different bathrooms.
 And with different often comes uncomfortable.
 I can’t tell you how many times I got funny looks for asking a simple question — but after a while, it just becomes second nature.
 You start to learn that it is okay to ask for help or to be a beginner at something.
 It’s okay to embarrass yourself and use the ketchup machine wrong.
 And with every wrong move you make, you learn that that’s how other people sometimes feel when they explore your home.
 You gain empathy for people that try something new or are still learning.
 You learn to be okay in the discomfort that comes with being uncomfortable while backpacking Southeast Asia.

 3) You’ll See Once in a Lifetime Sights Backpacking Southeast Asia